James Marcia

-James E. Marcia (born February 10, 1937) is a clinical and developmental psychologist.
+James E. Marcia (born February 10, 1937) is a developmental psychologist.
 He taught at Simon Fraser University in British Columbia, Canada and the State University of New York at Buffalo in Upstate New York.

 He is also active in clinical private practice, clinical psychology supervision, community consultation, and international clinical-developmental research and teaching.

 Early life and education

 Marcia was born in a middle-class family on February 10, 1937, in Cleveland, Ohio, and spent his childhood in Columbus, Ohio.
 He grew up practicing tennis, drama, speech, and music.
 Marcia explored different subjects including history, English, and philosophy, and he graduated in 1959 with a bachelor's degree in psychology from Wittenberg University in Springfield, Ohio.
 He also received a master's and a doctoral degree in 1965 from Ohio State University in clinical psychology.

 Marcia began his professional career in 1965 as a professor and director of the psychology clinic at the University at Buffalo.
 In 1972, he began work at Simon Fraser University where he taught for 30 years before retiring.
 At Simon Fraser University, he established their first clinical psychology center, offering both training and supervision opportunities for graduate students as well as clinical services to the public.
 Although research, teaching, and community psychology were major commitments, he also attended the University of British Columbia School of Music from 1995 to 1998 for performance in trombone.
 After his retirement, Dr. Marcia continues to maintain a private clinical practice.
 He has continued music, playing the bass and tenor trombone with symphony orchestras and bands in Vancouver.